Skip navigation

 Create the Cisco ASA Application in Duo

-2. Click Protect an Application and locate the entry for Cisco ASA with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
+2. Locate the entry for Cisco ASA with a protection type of "2FA with SSO hosted by Duo (Single Sign-On)" in the applications list.
 Click Protect to the far-right to start configuring Cisco ASA.
-See Protecting Applications for more information about protecting applications in Duo and additional application options.
+See Protecting Applications for more information about protecting applications with Duo and additional application options.
 You'll need the information on the Cisco ASA page under Metadata later.

 Duo Universal Prompt